-There are a spectrum of non-clinical career choices; the key is finding the one that allows you to best leverage your medical training and healthcare experience while highlighting other strengths and skills you possess.
+There is a spectrum of non-clinical career choices; the key is finding the one that allows you to best leverage your medical training and healthcare experience while highlighting other strengths and skills you possess.
 This article will help you identify the most fitting non-clinical career for you.

 Capitalize on your education and skills

 Different educational backgrounds and skill sets can open doors to different careers outside patient care.

 While we are optometrists, many of us have other degrees as well

 .
 Many students complete dual degrees when in optometry school, such as a PhD or MS in Vision Science.
 These additional academic achievements can go a long way in securing non-clinical careers.
 Many of us are also scientists who have obtained a degree in some type of environmental science concentration or engineering field, which opens doors in pharmaceuticals, research, and product development.
 Others, who have completed undergraduate degrees in concentrations of business or psychology are ideal administration or consulting candidates.

 When seeking a non-clinical job, take into account your entire educational background, including your undergraduate degree, your master’s degree, and any other specific training you might have.
 In other words, make use of all of your schooling, even undergraduate work.